Questions about Reopening

 Cancel Your Membership: By cancelling your membership, you will be no longer be eligible for any Sustaining Member Y Bucks.
 If you choose to rejoin the Y at a later date, you may be charged a join fee and may need to complete a new membership application and/or scholarship request.
 Request Membership Cancellation

-For these local memberships, we've temporarily upgraded your access to include any of our open YMCA of Greater Seattle branch at no extra cost until the University and Fauntleroy facilities reopen to members.
+For these local memberships, we've temporarily upgraded your access to include any of our open YMCA of Greater Seattle branch at no extra cost.
+We will communicate to you in advance when this upgrade is planned to end.

 Visit our dedicated Frequently Asked Questions about Sustaining Member Y Bucks.
 Answers include how to pick them up and use them.

 You can begin using YMCA of Greater Seattle programs and facilities when guest restrictions lift.
-This temporary restriction is to due to capacity restraints in Phases 2 and 3 for programs and facilities.
+This temporary restriction is to due to capacity restraints in the Safe Start plan.
 Find the latest updates at seattleymca.org/welcomeback

 Yes, members are required to wear masks at all times except if they are actively engaged in strenuous exercise or swimming, including immediately before and after engaging in these exempted activities.
 All staff are required to wear masks.
 These rules are in accordance with Washington state mandate.